Timi Abibu Lagunju: War and peace process

-The llorin plan, if successful at Ile-Aro was to attack Ofa, and Ede next and thereby dislodge the Ibadans’ from Ikirun."

-Just as Ede participated actively in the Ekitiparapo War, it was also seriously involved in peace-making processes, particularly the 1886 Peace Treaty and the efforts of 1890.
-Ede, in fact, was one of the venues for the shuttle diplomacy.
-However, if the September 1886 Peace Treaty heralded the end of the Ekitiparapo war, the immediate aftermath of the peace wrought great material havoc on Timi Lagunju as his house in Ikirun was burnt down by some fleeing Ibadan slaves, those who seized the opportunity to assert their independence.

 Indeed, Timi Abibu Lagunju was committed to restoration of peace in Yorubaland after a century of internecine warfare.
 He was concerned about the sorry state of Ile-Ife, the reverred cradle of the Yoruba race.
 In this regard Lagunju, Lamuye of Iwo and Balogun Osungbekun of Ibadan aligned themselves with Ife conditions for peace, i.e., that Modakeke should evacuate Ife.
-It is important to stress that the ‘Modakeke Question’ threatened the fabric of 1886 Peace Treaty as the Modakeke leaders ran away from the peace venue, refusing to append their signatures and subsequently had to be bullied into signing the treaty.
+It is important to stress that the 'Modakeke Question' threatened the fabric of 1886 Peace Treaty as the Modakeke leaders ran away from the peace venue, refusing to append their signatures and subsequently had to be bullied into signing the treaty.
 The position of Ede authorities is best summarized in the records of Prof I.A.
 Akinjogbin:

-They felt that the condition insisted upon by Ife was not too stringent to be accommodated.
-Indeed, both the Oluwo Lamuye and the Timi (Lagunju) of Ede as well as the lbadan authorities thought they had enough clout to persuade, indeed command, the Modakeke to move.
-The Timi said he would ask those of them from Ede to come back home and they would obey.
-The Oluwo said they could all come and live in his town.
-No one thought that the Modakeke would in the end prove adamant."

-Even when the 1886 Peace Treaty failed to resolve the Modakeke Question, the ‘Offa Question’ and the Ijebu imbroglio, Timi Lagunju continued to liaise with the Oluwo of Iwo, Ibadan authorities and representatives of the Lagos Government towards finding a lasting solution to the seemingly unending crisis.
+Even when the 1886 Peace Treaty failed to resolve the Modakeke Question, the 'Offa Question' and the Ijebu imbroglio, Timi Lagunju continued to liaise with the Oluwo of Iwo, Ibadan authorities and representatives of the Lagos Government towards finding a lasting solution to the seemingly unending crisis.
 In fact, Governor Alfred Moloney's commissioners, H. Higgins and Oliver Smith, had to spend some days in Ede in March 1890."
 The party later left Ede for Oyo in pursuit of the peace mission.
 In fact, Timi Lagunju appeared to have totally agreed with the Ibadan terms of peace as the peace declaration of May–June 1890 tended to suggest.
 Johnson attests thus: